seregatte/drupal-composer-boilerplate/README.md

 * Modules (packages of type `drupal-module`) will be placed in `web/sites/all/modules/contrib/`
 * Theme (packages of type `drupal-module`) will be placed in `web/sites/all/themes/contrib/`
 * Profiles (packages of type `drupal-profile`) will be placed in `web/profiles/`
+* Docker stack will be placed in `infrastructure/environment/development/docker`
+* Makefile will be placed in project's root folder

 ## Generate composer.json from existing project